 - Changes to this charter

 Personal information is data that relates to an identifiable living individual.
-We need to process your personal information so that we can provide products and services for you.

 2. Our standards

 When we ask you for personal information, we promise:

 - to only ask for what we need, and not to collect too much or irrelevant information;

 - to protect it and make sure nobody has access to it who shouldn’t;